Skip to content

 C. Retaliation

-Retaliation is an action taken by the University or a member of the University community that would dissuade a reasonable person (an employee or other member of the University community) from making a complaint, participating in the complaint process, or participating in an investigation of a complaint.
+Retaliation is an action taken by the University or a member of the University community that would dissuade a reasonable person (an employee or other member of the University community) from engaging in a protected activity.

 An action is retaliatory if it is taken because the individual has engaged in protected activity.
 Protected activity can include, but is not limited to: